 Letasi visited RCI for the trial mountings of both skeletons.
 The only problem that became apparent was the position of the tail on the upright mount, which when installed at the museum would have collided with a balcony.
 The tail posture was changed and the problem avoided.
 The two mounted skeletons at their true size of 75 feet and with the tail posture modified were able to fit perfectly into the MOSI lobby.
-The upright mount was placed on a ten foot high pedestal and an existing concrete bunker was used for quadrupedal mount, so neither encroached greatly on floor space (Figure 10).
+The upright mount was placed on a ten foot high pedestal and an existing concrete bunker was used for the quadrupedal mount, so neither encroached greatly on floor space (Figure 10).

 Sadly, this impressive exhibit was to last only twenty years in its original form.
 On 13 August 2017, the museum, in financial difficulties, closed 85% of its space (Contorno 2017, Schreiner and Ochoa 2017) and many exhibits had to be discarded.
 Happily, in 2019 the rearing mounted Diplodocus was moved to a new position in the Kids In Charge Gallery in the surviving part of the museum.
 The quadrupedal mount was sold to a company that in turn sold it on to RCI who had mounted it in the first place.
 At present, this cast is on display at the Cleveland Museum of Natural History as a filler while RCI mount their Haplocanthosaurus skeleton, and its intended destination after that is Quinte Natural History Museum, Trenton, Ontario (Peter May, pers. comm., 2022) — only a hundred yards or so from RCI’s workshop.

 In addition to providing complete casts of Diplodocus carnegii, Dinolab negotiated the right to use the Vernal molds to create individual elements for various museums (Madsen et al. 1989:1).
 In 1989 or 1990, sauropod expert Jack S. McIntosh helped to broker a deal between Dinolab and RCI whereby Dinolab created casts of the Diplodocus elements needed to make up the missing parts of the AMNH Barosaurus mount.
+This was necessary as the material of other known Barosaurus specimens would not have filled the gaps, and Diplodocus was at that time the most closely related known sauropod to Barosaurus.
 See Gordy (1991), Norell et al. (1991), Dingus (1996:20–29), Taylor et al (in prep, b).

 The fate of the concrete Diplodocus

 The contract that the Utah Field House negotiated with Dinolab (Madsen et al. 1989) stipulated that the 1957 concrete cast, having been repaired, would be returned to the Field House.
 But when this cast was returned to them some time before the end of June 1991, it was not a simple matter to re-mount it outside the museum, as the scaffolding on which was mounted had been cut in order to take it down (Anonymous 1991).
 As a result, the concrete cast was never remounted at the Field House, and was instead stored in the building crawl space.
-The femora, separated from the rest of the skeleton, were left outside the building in a children’s sandbox “dino dig” area,
+The femora, separated from the rest of the skeleton, were left outside the building in a children’s sandbox “dino dig” area.